 If you or your child has been properly diagnosed with ADHD, we can help you to know what to do next.

-Treatment for ADHD does not necessarily involve just medication or therapy.
+After ADHD testing, treatment for ADHD does not necessarily involve just medication or therapy.
 By meeting with one of our expert ADHD clinicians, we will work with you and your child to first teach you what pieces need to be in place and then how to get them in place.
-ADHD therapy involves working with you, your child’s teachers and your child to collaboratively develop intervention plans so that your child will excel in school, improve their behavior and reach their highest potential.
+ADHD therapy involves working with you, your child’s teachers, and your child to collaboratively develop intervention plans so that your child will excel in school, improve their behavior and reach their highest potential.
 To learn more about ADHD in the comfort of your home, consider registering for our webinar, "ABC's of ADHD".